Mass action systems: two criteria for Hopf bifurcation without Hurwitz: Reaction networks

 A reaction network $\mathbf{\Gamma}=(S,R)$ consists of a set $S$ of species that interact via a set $R$ of reactions.
 A reaction $i$ is an ordered association between \emph{reactant} and \emph{product} species:

-Here, $X_1, ..., X_{|S|}$ indicate $|S|$ distinct species and the nonnegative integer coefficients $s^{j},\tilde{s}^j$ are the so-called \emph{stoichiometric coefficients}.
-Reactions without reactants (resp. products) are called \emph{inflow reactions} (resp. \emph{outflow}).
+Here, $X_1, ..., X_{|S|}$ indicate $|S|$ distinct species and the nonnegative integer coefficients $s^{i}_m,\tilde{s}^i_m$ are the so-called \emph{stoichiometric coefficients}.
+A reaction without reactants and single product $X_m$ is called \emph{an inflow reaction} to $X_m$.
+Respectively, a reaction without products and a single reactant $X_m$ is called \emph{an outflow reaction} from $X_m$. {All reactions that are neither inflow nor outflow reactions are assumed to have both reactants and products.} A network is called \emph{closed} if there are no inflow and outflow reactions.
+At the other extreme, a network whose reaction set $R$ contains inflow reactions to all its species and outflow reactions from all of its species is called \emph{fully open}.
+Finally, a reaction for which a species $X_m$ is both a reactant and a product is called \emph{explicitly autocatalytic}.

-Consider the $|S|$-vector $x>0$ of the positive concentrations of the species in a well-mixed reactor.
+Consider the $|S|$-vector $x>0$ of the positive species concentrations in a well-mixed reactor.
 The dynamics $x(t)$ follows the system of Ordinary Differential Equations:

 where $N$ is the $|S|\times |R|$ \emph{stoichiometric matrix}, defined by and $\mathbf{r}(x)$ is the $|R|$-vector of \emph{reaction rates} (kinetics).
-Equilibria vector $\bar{x}$ with $f(\bar{x})=0$ are called \emph{steady-states} of $\mathbf{\Gamma}$.
-As our criteria are based on bifurcation of steady-states, we consider throughout only networks $\mathbf{\Gamma}$ that admit at least one positive steady-state.
+Equilibria vector $\bar{x}$ with are called \emph{steady-states} of $\mathbf{\Gamma}$.
+As our criteria are based on the bifurcation of steady-states, we consider throughout only networks $\mathbf{\Gamma}$ that admit at least one positive steady-state.
+This condition just requires the existence of at least one positive vector $\mathbf{v}\in \mathbb{R}^{|R|}_{>0}$, called here \emph{steady-state flux vector} such that